AI Agent Tools: What Business Teams Need to Decide

 • Key feature: Auth management handled automatically

 Mem0 A memory layer for AI agents.
-Provides persistent, searchable memory that survives across sessions-critical for agents that need to remember context over time.
+Provides persistent, searchable memory that survives across sessions, which is critical for agents that need to remember context over time.

 Pinecone / Weaviate / Qdrant Vector databases that give agents access to knowledge through semantic search.
 Essential for RAG (Retrieval-Augmented Generation) workflows.